! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

-The Legislature enacted SB 1186 to address litigation abuse, such as “vexatious litigation” — lawsuits that are not pursued to rectify wrongs or to advance or create a public benefit.
+The Legislature enacted SB 1186 to as a part of its ADA lawsuit reform efforts, specifically to address litigation abuse, such as “vexatious litigation” — lawsuits that are not pursued to rectify wrongs or to advance or create a public benefit.
 As stated by the author of the bill:

 Vexatious special access lawsuits unduly burden our courts and taxpayers and do not result in improved access for those with special access needs.
 Those lawsuits cost California jobs and economic prosperity, unfairly threaten small businesses, force businesses to respond with higher costs for goods and services, and have adverse impacts on levels of employment and employee compensation.

 Here is a summary of SB 1186 – the details of which are codified at California Civil Code Section 1938.